thementalgoose/android-about-this-app/README.md

 # Android About This App

-The "About This App" cover screen
+The "About This App" cover screen that I use in my apps

 ![about-this-app](res/aboutthisapp.gif)